 This is expensive.

-Retainers start at £5,000 a month, three-month minimum, and you’ll be required to actually implement what we discuss — including the parts that are inconvenient.
+£2,500 buys the diagnosis — one week, and you’ll know exactly where you stand.
+The retainer is still £5,000 a month, three-month minimum, and you’ll be required to actually implement what we discuss — including the parts that are inconvenient.
 If what you want is a deck for the board, save us both the call and pay someone else.

 If you want clarity on what’s actually worth building next — and the discipline to stop building everything else — we should probably talk.